UX Portfolios

 1. Tell a Story

-Each project in your UX designer portfolio should be like a story.
+Each project in a UX designer portfolio should be like a story.
 It should have a beginning, middle, and end.
-Start with an introduction that outlines your journey and years of experience.
+Start with an introduction that outlines the journey and years of experience.
 It sets the stage for what readers can expect to discover.
-In the middle, describe all your activities as a UX designer to meet the business needs.
-Explain how you used your design skills to solve problems and create solutions.
-Summarize by mentioning the outcome and results of your work.
+In the middle, describe all the activities you did to meet business needs.
+Explain how your design skills were used to solve problems and create solutions.
+Summarize by mentioning the outcome and results of the work.
 Also, show off the designs and solutions you created.

 Show Hide video transcript